sriramsri230/WeatherApp/README.md

 <h4>Credits</h4>
 This project would not have been possible without the support and data provided by the following organizations:<br><br>

-Indian Meteorological Department (IMD): The primary source of weather satellite images and data.
+Indian Meteorological Department (IMD): The primary source of weather satellite images and data.<br>
 Regional Meteorological Centre (RMC) - Chennai: Additional support and data for enhancing the app's features.<br><br>

 <h4>Screenshots</h4>